CUI Overview and History

 What Does This Mean for Me?

-The categories above are expansive, so it is likely that all contractors are responsible for controlled unclassified information in some fashion.
+The categories above are expansive, so many contractors are entrusted with controlled unclassified information in some fashion.

 Why is this important?
 On January 31, 2020, the federal government released the Cybersecurity Maturity Model Certification (CMMC) version 1.04.
 They later released CMMC 2.0 in November 2021.
-This certification strives to create and maintain a standard of data security across the Defense Industrial Base.
+This certification was created to create and maintain a standard of data security across the Defense Industrial Base.

 The primary focus of the CMMC is CUI.
-Unlike previous regulations, it requires a third-party audit to determine compliance for some Level 2 organizations and all of Level 3.
-If an organization has a minimal amount of CUI, it may be possible to only classify that data.
+Unlike previous regulations, it requires a third-party assessment to determine compliance for most Level 2 and all of Level 3 organizations.
+Some contractors that handle less sensitive CUI will have the option to self-certify.

-The greater amount of CUI present, the more certification required.
+The more sensitive the information, the more certification required.
 For example, computer systems and even entire physical sites may be required to be compliant.

-The main takeaway: If contractors are not compliant, they are not eligible to work for the Department of Defense.
+The main takeaway: If contractors are not CMMC certified, they are not eligible to win new Department of Defense contracts.
 Other government agencies will likely require CMMC certification in the future.

 - It is reused or transported outside of the originating agency.